A time-honored tradition of New England sailors, Figawi has held fast through '20 and '21. The course may have adapted until we get the...

 "It was shiny," the group confirms.
 The moment they saw the boats coming is still thrilling to recount decades later.
 Then begins the discussion of what liquor was likely consumed.
 Galliano?
 Rum?
 Galliano.

-Members and guests of the Hyannis Yacht Club can view the Figawi trophy as they walk in the door.
-This trophy has come a long way since the original trophies of the 2nd and later Figawis, which were hand-painted with marker on to plates during the race itself by John Linehan.
+Members and guests of the Hyannis Yacht Club can view the Figawi trophy as they walk into the club's doors.
+The trophy has come a long way since the originals, which were hand-painted with markers on to plates during the race by John Linehan.

-"I can still remember him sitting out there on his boat, right near where all the boats were coming in, waiting to paint their names on a pie plate."
-Was he a painter by trade?
-"He couldn't have passed kindergarten art class."
+"I can still remember him sitting out there on his boat, where all the others were coming in, waiting to paint their names on a pie plate.
+John couldn't have passed a kindergartener's art class."

-While there was obviously always a rukus to be made after even the first Figawi, the Joke Tent, or Joke Telling Session (JTS) as we know it now didn't start until 1977.
+While there was always a ruckus to be made after even the first Figawi, the Joke Tent, or Joke Telling Session (JTS) as we know it now, didn't start until 1977.
 "We got a letter from Attorney Dick Anderson, who had the idea to start the joke session.
-Pretty soon we had jokes from people in Marblehead who had doctorates, telling folklore."
+Pretty soon, we had jokes from people in Marblehead who had doctorates, telling folklore."